rana95vishal/chromatin_DL/README.md

 ## Scripts to replicate individual steps of the pipeline

 1. Clique expansion - 'code\clique_expansion.py' - If your input network is a hypergraph, convert all hyperedges to cliques.
 This step is necessary for data generated using ChIA-Drop where multiway chromatin interactions are captured.
-Pairwise contact capture protocols like Hi-C and ChIA-PET do not need a clique expansion.
+Pairwise contact capture protocols like Hi-C and ChIA-PET do not need to be clique-expanded.
-3. MCMC sampling of subnetworks
-4. Online cvxNDL algorithm
+3. MCMC sampling of subnetworks - 'sampling\generate_iid_samples.py', 'sampling\generate_synthetic_sample.py' - This step is necessary to generate online samples of subnetwork patches for the algorithm.
+If your dataset is presented as an online stream of subnetworks, you do not need to perform this step.
+4. Online cvxNDL algorithm - 'code/online_cvxNDL_alg.py' - Implementation of the online cvxNDL algorithm as well as NDL, online NDL, and CMF for comparison.
+5. Chromatin-specific GO - 'code/goa_cmf.py' - Gene Ontology analysis based on the individual chromosomes of Drosophila Melanogaster.

 ## Example with Synthetic Data